Yerco Oyanedel

 Yerco Abraham Oyanedel Hernández (born 19 September 2000) is a Chilean professional footballer who plays as a left-back for Universidad de Concepción.

 Club career

 Oyanedel debuted the year 2019 in the match against Union la Calera in Calera, on the following date.

 In 2023 and 2024, Oyanedel played for Deportes Copiapó.

 In February 2025, Oyanedel joined Universidad de Concepción, winning the 2025 Primera B de Chile.

+On 6 January 2026, Oyanedel was announced as a signing for Deportes Limache, but he renewed with Universidad de Concepción the next day.

 International career

 At early age, he represented Chile at under-15 level at the 2015 South American U-15 Championship and winning the friendly 2015 Aspire Tri-Series International Tournament in Doha, Qatar.
 At under-17 level, he represented Chile at two friendly matches against USA U17, at the 2017 South American U-17 Championship – Chile was the runner-up – and at the 2017 FIFA U-17 World Cup.
 Also, he played all the matches for Chile U17 at the friendly tournament Lafarge Foot Avenir 2017 in France, better known as Tournament Limoges, where Chile became champion after defeating Belgium U18 and Poland U18 and drawing France U18.